 After forming the dough you need to cover it and set it aside for the final rise.

 We often do this final rise in the refrigerator, which slows it down so that we can bake the bread sometime the next day.
-It may also improve the flavour of the dough.
+It can also improve the flavour of the dough.

 Now you’re ready for the recipes!